MinecraftU/mcu-curriculum/level_5/section_4.md

 ![Block dropping multiple ingots](images/section_2/block_drops_multiple_ingots.png)

-`rand` is a `Random` object that we could use to add randomness to our drops.
+The `rand` parameter is a `Random` object that we could use to add randomness to our drops.
 For example, we could specify that we want a random number of ingots between 2 and 5 to drop when a block is broken by using the `nextInt` method to get a random number.
+Calling `nextInt(some_integer)` returns a random integer between 0 and the argument integer.

 ```java
 public int quantityDropped(Random rand)